Update : This post has been re-edited, re-photographed and re-published.

 The baby eggplants are integral to this dish, they gives a unique texture to the dish but if you do not have access to these, then you can substitute it with small purple eggplants which are readily available everywhere.

 Over the years I was bonded to this recipe without altering anything in the long list of ingredients.
 Few weeks ago I have made this dish once again for my guests, and since I could not lay my hands on Guntur chillies here in US, I thought of substituting them with Kashmiri red chillies, which when ground along with the other spices, imparts a nice color to the dish.
 If you are so desperate for the color, then you can use Kashmiri chillies for the rich and vivid color.

 The use of the ingredients like groundnut / peanuts, sesame, roasted bengal gram, dry red chillies and tangy scent of tamarind makes it unique and classified it as typical Hyderabadi cuisine.

-From Paradise circle to Punjagutta, Banjara hills to Jubille hills all the restaurant serves this Hyderabadi special called baghara baingan but can you beat the home cooked version?
+From Paradise circle to Punjagutta, Banjara hills to Jubilee hills all the restaurant serves this Hyderabadi special called baghara baingan but can you beat the home cooked version?

-This recipe is special to me as this is the first Hyderabadi recipe I learnt from my friend’s aunt during my long stay in Begumpet.
+This recipe is special to me as this was the first Hyderabadi recipe I learnt from my friend’s aunt during my few years of stay in Begumpet.